 Boring chords?
 Use THESE chord substitutions instead!

-These chord subs take ordinary chords and substitute them with extraordinary chords!
+These secondary dominant chord subs take ordinary chords and substitute them with extraordinary chords!

 TAB AND VIDEO BELOW!